 Beaches

-Three blue flag beaches adorn the area.
+Three blue flag beaches bless the area.
 The resort is sandwiched on either side by West Strand and East Strand, with Whiterocks Beach a short stroll beyond East Strand.

-West Strand Beach starts at the harbour and heads towards Portstewart and is the shortest of the beaches.
-In the summer months swimmers and surfers pack the waters and all year round the promenade is lined with people walking dogs while appreciating the stunning views of Donegal and back towards Portrush itself.
+West Strand Beach, the shortest of the beaches, starts at the harbour and heads towards Portstewart.
+Summer sees swimmers and surfers pack its waters.
+All year round the promenade is lined with people walking dogs while appreciating the stunning views of Donegal and back towards Portrush itself.
 There are toilet facilities available at the car park.

 East Strand, which sits on the opposite side of the town, is 2.5km of unspoiled golden sands.
 It too is popular with swimmers and dog-walkers, who are blessed with views of a small group of islands called the Skerries.
 Its strong waves are perfect for surfing, with stand-up paddleboarding popular here too.
-There are fantastic sand dunes here that are just begging to be scaled!
+The fantastic sand dunes that border the beach are just begging to be scaled!

 Whiterocks Beach, which gets its name from the white limestone cliffs that surround it, sits further out of the town beyond the East Strand.
-This beach is popular with swimmers, surfers and walkers, who enjoy the more tranquil setting that comes with being further from the center of the resort.
-The small car park here can fill up quickly so get there early on sunny days if driving.
+This beach is popular with swimmers, surfers and walkers, who enjoy the more tranquil setting that comes with being further from the urban center.
+The small car park here fills up quickly so arrive early on sunny days if driving.

 Sceptic’s Tip